-Students need to fill out the Intermediate Graduation Application Form.
-The preferred method for submitting the application form is to send email with the form as an attached file to the course leader.
+Students should fill out the Intermediate Graduation Application Form.
+The preferred method for submitting the application form is to send email with the form as an attached file to the course leader as indicated on the Mountaineers' website.

 Students should keep a personal record of their ongoing activities that they can refer to when filling out the application.
 Mountaineers climbs and instructional activities must be recorded in the Mountaineers activity database in order to be counted for credit for graduation.
 Students must be current on Wilderness First Aid (WFA or above) at the time of their application.
-For supportive courses like WFA or AIARE that can be taken with an external organization other than The Mountaineers, it is the students' responsibility to ensure that their activity has been recorded on The Mountaineers' website in order to receive credit.
+For supportive courses like WFA or AIARE that can be taken with an external organization other than The Mountaineers, it is the students' responsibility to ensure that their activity has been recorded on The Mountaineers' website to receive credit.